codeworkx/ramack-openhab2-addons/addons/binding/org.openhab.binding.resol/README.md

 ## Discovery

-Discovery is supported for VBus-LAN adapters , but it should also work for data loggers providing the same IP interface as the VBusLAN-Adapter.
+Discovery is tested for VBus-LAN adapters DL2 and DL3 devices, it should also work for other devices providing a live data port.

 ## Binding Configuration